-The EAL Coordinator works with the attendance manager to monitor attendance of EAL pupils, making sure EAL parents make contact with the academy on the first day of their child's absence and also that they follow the same procedure as British parents when requesting time off for their children during term time.
-The EAL Coordinator also liaises with community groups to support school attendance of all communities.
+The WSI Coordinator works with the attendance manager to monitor attendance of EAL pupils, making sure EAL parents make contact with the academy on the first day of their child's absence and also that they follow the same procedure as British parents when requesting time off for their children during term time.

+The WSI Coordinator also liaises with community groups to support school attendance of all communities.
+EAL parents have a direct line with the WSI coordinator to facilitate communication.